caperaven/pr-training/coding_standard.md

 ## General

-1. Using consistent indentation and spacing - tab indentation is the default
+1. Using consistent indentation and spacing - tab indentation (4 spaces) is the default
 1. Using camelCase for variable and function names
 1. Using double quotes for strings
 1. Declaring variables with let or const instead of var
 1. Use const by default and only make it a let if it needs to change
 1. Using semicolons to end statements
-1. Grouping similar code together (e.g. all functions at the top of the file)
+1. Grouping similar code together
 1. Commenting code to explain its purpose and how it works.
 That includes functions, classes and their members.
 1. Using a linter like ESLint to enforce coding conventions
 1. Names of variables, classes, class members and functions should clearly describe its function